In June 2011 I began recording piano pieces and putting them on the web.

 My goal, besides sharing all this wonderful music,

-is to force myself to practice with a bit more discipline.
+is to force myself to practice with more focus.

 This project is dedicated to the memory of Michelle Yu.